All Products

 • Oracle Data Guard

-The following table describes the supported versions, operating systems, and backup features for Oracle Data Guard.
+The following table describes the supported database versions and features for Oracle Data Guard.

 Database type